NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Scout.md

 Choose two attribute boosts.
 One must be to **Dexterity** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Survival skill and a Lore skill related to one terrain you scouted in (such as Forest Lore or Cavern Lore).
-You gain the [[Feats/Forager|Forager]] skill feat.
+You gain the [[Forager|Forager]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*